-The Gamma Pi Boulé Foundation Board members are well established, socially active local philanthropic individuals who typically have shown board level expertise as well as genuine interest the furtherance of the mission of this foundation.
+The Gamma Pi Boulé Foundation Board members are well-established, socially active local philanthropic individuals who typically have shown board level expertise as well as genuine interest in the furtherance of the mission of this foundation.

 Dr. Adams has been Chief of Obstetrics and Gynecology in the Parkridge Health System and Medical Director at Physicians Surgery Center of Chattanooga, a position which he currently holds.
 He has served on the Parkridge Medical Center’s Board of Governors and currently serves on Physicians Surgery Center of Chattanooga’s Board of Governors and Medical Executive Committee.

 Dr. Adams is listed in Personalities of The South and Young Community Leaders of America.
 He was recently honored by The Global Directory of Who’s Who, Top Doctor Lifetime and is the recipient of The Patients’ Choice Award, Chattanooga.

 He is married to his high school sweetheart, Annette.
 They are the proud parents of three adult sons and the grandparents of three.

 Robert Clark, D.D.S.

 Dr. Clark was born in Gibson County, Tennessee.
 He finished elementary school and junior high school in Joliet, Illinois.
 He graduated from high school in Milan, Tennessee.
 At Middle Tennessee University, he earned a double major in biology and chemistry.
 Subsequently, he received a Doctor of Dental Surgery Degree at the University of Tennessee in Memphis.
 At that time, he was the youngest person in the history of the program to receive a Doctor of Dental Surgery Degree from the University of Tennessee in Memphis.
 When he graduated in 1974, he was 23 years and 10 months old.